Artists United Against Apartheid: Writing and recording

 Schechter invited MTV to get involved and asked a friend, Hart Perry, to film the sessions.
 During the course of the film, Schechter asks the artists to explain their involvement in the project in their own words: "Sun City's become a symbol of a society which is very oppressive and denies basic rights to the majority of its citizens," said Jackson Browne.
 "In a sense, Sun City is also a symbol of that society's 'right' to entertain itself in any way that it wants to, to basically try to buy us off and to buy off world opinion."
 Recalls Schechter, "I was surprised that many of the best-known rock 'n rollers were so publicity shy.
 Most of them had publicists who staged their media appearances.
 They weren't used to cameras poking them in the face.
 Bruce Springsteen at first turned down my request for an interview, but just as I was walking away from him dejected, he ran after me and agreed to say a few words for the documentary.

 "When Miles started improvising in the studio...Steven and Arthur Baker, insisted I not approach him with a camera.
 'It's Miles, man," Baker said.
 "He's erratic, idiosyncratic, explosive.
 Wild.
 Don't mess with him when he's playing...'
 I barged into the booth while Davis was setting up, introduced myself and asked if we could videotape him.
 Through the glass I could see Steve and Arthur, heads in hands, convinced that I had blown it.
 Miles smiled.
 'Bring it on,' he ordered, 'bring it on.'
 And we did, getting priceless footage in the bargain."

-In addition to "Sun City," a number of other songs were recorded, making up the album Sun City(album)|Sun City'.
+In addition to "Sun City," a number of other songs were recorded, making up the album Sun City.